ubclaunchpad/inertia/docs/tip/cli/inertia_remote_add.md

 ### Synopsis

 Adds a reference to a remote VPS instance.
-Requires information about the VPS including IP address, user and a PEM file.
+Requires information about the VPS including IP address, user and a identity file.
 The provided name will be used in other Inertia commands.

 ```